delelaniyan/Poem-first-class-activity/README.md

 If i go down
 You go down with me
-And at the dark of night
+And at the dawn of night
 I attract all
 I'm the one who helps
 I'm the key ressource